sharafialireza/myWork/README.md

     forecasted temperature:
     31-01-2021: 70.56

-### to chekc the list of image created after the container is created
+### to check the list of image created after the container is created

     $ docker image list
     REPOSITORY                              TAG          IMAGE ID       CREATED         SIZE